AakashCode12/Kafka-Docker/README.md

 This is a basic setup of Apache Kafka and Zookeeper using Docker.

+We are also connecting the Kafka Cluster to a ui using the kafka ui project

 ## 🚀 How to Start the Kafka Application

 ### 1) Run this Docker command to run the docker